 Chapter 125: BASIC APPROVAL STANDARDS: PUBLIC SCHOOLS AND SCHOOL ADMINISTRATIVE UNITS

-SUMMARY: This rule establishes school approval standards governing the school administrative units and public schools of the state and adopts procedures for ascertaining compliance with all applicable legal requirements, as authorized by Title 20-A, Maine Revised Statutes, chapter 206.
+SUMMARY: This rule establishes school approval standards governing the school administrative units and other public schools of the state and adopts procedures for ascertaining compliance with all applicable legal requirements, as authorized by Title 20-A, Maine Revised Statutes, chapter 206.
+This rule includes that which is required to be in Rule pursuant to 20-A M.R.S. § 4502(5), and that which is not in detail in statute or other Department of Education or Department of Health and Human Services regulations.

-Section 1.
-GENERAL OBJECTIVES

-1.01